The Oahu Bucketlist

 Stairway to Heaven (Haiku Stairs):

 This is another illegal hike in Oahu, but it’s famous for having incredible views of the whole island.
 Many people do it anyway, despite the risk of fines, but there’s actually a back route that’s totally legal.
 In fact, the only illegal part of the Stairway to heaven is physically being on the staircase.
 Many people opt to take the hiking back route (the legal route), and then descend a little down the stairs from the top..
 The back route is very weather dependent and can get very muddy.
-It’s definitely not recommended if it’s rained in the past couple of days.
+It’s definitely not recommended if it’s rained in the past couple of days (and please remember to pick up your litter if you go!).

 The back route can take some figuring out, but a friend of ours offers paid guided tours if anyone is looking to get there with some help.
 Get in touch if you need more details.